Connecting Through SnowSQL¶

 $ snowsql -c my_example_connection

-SnowSQL supports key pair authentication and key rotation, but does not support unencrypted private keys.
+SnowSQL supports key pair authentication and key rotation.
+You can use unencrypted or encrypted key pairs.

-To start, follow the instructions to configure Key Pair Authentication & Key Pair Rotation.
+To start, follow the instructions to configure Key-pair authentication and key-pair rotation.

 Specify the path to the private key file either in the configuration file or on the command line: